spizzkid/CS-Java/README.md

 # practiceHub
-This repository is just for mine daily coding practice : )
+This repository is just for my daily coding practice
+: )